Skip to content Skip to sidebar Skip to footer

 Underlay is a vital component as it enhances both the performance and comfort of laminate flooring.
 Acting as a cushion between the material and subfloor, underlay helps to absorb sound, making footsteps quieter and creating a more peaceful environment.

-It also provides a moisture barrier, protecting the laminate from dampness and extending its lifespan.
+It also provides a moisture barrier, protecting it from dampness and extending its lifespan.
 Depending on your environment, you may want consider specific insulation to improve energy efficiency in your home.

 Several types of underlay are available to suit different needs: